exposit/katamoiran/_posts/2017-05-02-calypso-scenario-excerpt.md

 <!--more-->

-Each Scenario opens with a short flavor statement with a multiple choice element and designed to give you an immediate idea of the setting.
+Each Scenario opens with a short flavor statement with a multiple choice element, designed to give you an immediate idea of the setting.

 > The sleepy town of Darkness Falls hides

 > violence • mystery • horror • demons • murder • answers

 So right away you know you're in a small town with a sinister name, and something is going on behind the scenes.
 The answer you roll or choose subtly directs the game -- is it horror?
 A murder mystery?